mbharadwaj13/misc/README.md

 * Main principle of making solar cells work
 * Photon (must have energy greater than the band gap) excites an electron from valence to conduction band
 * This creates an electron hole pair, and thus adds free carriers to the system
-* After a photon has sufficient wavelength to excite the cell, increasing number of photons increases power generation (photon downshifting can make use of higher energy photons by turning them into multiple lower energy, but still sufficiently energized, electrons, but that is beyond the scope of this discussion.
-Talk to homi Zach for some good times if your interested)
+* After a photon has sufficient wavelength to excite the cell, increasing number of photons increases power generation (photon downshifting can make use of higher energy photons by turning them into multiple lower energy, but still sufficiently energized, electrons, but that is beyond the scope of this discussion.)

 How a solar cell works::
 * Generation → Separation →Transport